Recovering Damages for Internal Trauma in Ada, OK

 Motor Vehicle Accidents

-The forces in vehicle crashes impact organ systems, producing direct and crushing injuries.
+Vehicle accident forces impact organ systems, producing direct and crushing injuries.

 Falls